 I've answered this question a number of times and led hundreds of students through it, both in real life and online.
 The good news is that hand independence is something that can be taught, just like learning to ride a bike or learning to juggle.
 In this article I've broken down hand independence into 5 techniques and exercises that will help you along your journey.

 You're not alone.
-Every accordion player has been through the issue of hand separation.
+Every player has been through the issue of accordion left hand and right hand separation.

 Unfortunately, hand independence comes at the start of your accordion journey.
 It's a requirement for playing more difficult songs, and I've seen a large number of players quit because it didn't "click" for them.